lmzuccarelli/golang-buildconfig-converter/README.md

 EOF

-# this will use the repositories text file to generate the shipwright builds to the working directory
+# this will generate the shipwright builds to the working directory
 ./build/convert -c config.yaml

 ```